 Essentially, themes are just blocks of code that work very well together.
 Known as shortcodes, these prebuilt sections can be dropped in to any page.
 Edit them at your own risk as you can easily break your site.
 Be very careful.
 If you need help, ask from someone who knows how to.

-One of the most powerful features of WordPress (alongside plugins) is the ability to install a pre-built WordPress theme to change the look and operation of your website.
 This has been one of the big factors in why WordPress runs on millions of websites and is the most popular choice for self-hosted websites.

 Using customisable themes isn’t a new thing but with cleaner, simpler designs for mobile they make a compelling argument over a custom website.
 Of course, they are not for every business There might still be a need for custom website (a design built entirely from scratch) but for those who want a fast and cost-effective solution, using themed templates are the way to go.